RonInglesby/demothon-ral-2025/README.md

 ## Setup

 ### Snowflake
-Request a Snowflake account through IT
+Request a Snowflake account through IT.

 ### Azure
 Use Azure-Template-demothon-ral-2025.zip to create the Azure artefects.